 Our in-house catering Manager is Neil Harris.
 He and his team are always very willing and keen to ensure that the dining experience at Hallfield is an enjoyable one.

 Accent also provide mid-morning snacks for the children.

-At lunch times, Transition and Foundation children are served in the Pre-Prep Hall and Reception to Years 6 enjoy their lunches in the ‘Hallfield Bistro’.
+At lunch times, Transition have their lunch in a family setting in the Transition building.
+Reception and Foundation children are served their lunch in the Pre-Prep Hall whilst Year 1 to Year 6 enjoy their lunches in the ‘Hallfield Bistro’.
 All of the food is cooked onsite using fresh local produce including organic meat and free range eggs.
 Halal meat is available and everyday there are 2 meat choices and a hot vegetarian option as well as a superb salad bar with cold meats, fruit and cheese.
 Fresh fruit is always on offer as well as the usual favourites – sponge and custard, yoghurt and jelly.

 A variety of After Care food is provided – hot and cold – for the children who take advantage of the extensive after School provision as part of the ‘wrap around care’.